 What is centerlining in manufacturing?

-Centerlining in manufacturing refers to the systematic approach of establishing a centerline for each manufacturing process.
-This involves determining the optimal process settings that ensure product quality while minimizing variability.
-The goal of centerlining is to create a centerlined process that consistently produces high-quality products within specified limits.
+Centerlining in manufacturing is the systematic process of setting optimal parameters to ensure consistent product quality and minimize variability.
+The goal is to maintain stable operations that consistently produce high-quality products within defined limits.

 What are the key components of the centerlining process?